 8. What Makes Cold Calling Difficult?

-Although many see Inside sales as the entry level and beginners of the sales profession a good Inside sales person is worth their weight in gold.
+Although many sales staff see telephone selling as the entry level and beginners rung of the sales profession.
+However, a good Inside sales person is worth their weight in gold.

 - Cold Calling has an average conversion rate to appointments of 1-3%